strangerstudios/pmpro-payfast/readme.txt

-=== Paid Memberships Pro - Payfast Gateway Add On ===
+=== Paid Memberships Pro - MPesa Gateway Add On ===
 Contributors: strangerstudios, andrewza, paidmembershipspro
-Tags: paid memberships pro, pmpro, payfast, gateway, credit card Requires at least: 5.0
+Tags: paid memberships pro, pmpro, mpesa, gateway, credit card Requires at least: 5.0
 Tested up to: 6.4
 Stable tag: 1.4.3

-Add the South African payment processing service Payfast as a gateway option for Paid Memberships Pro.
+Add the South African payment processing service MPesa as a gateway option for Paid Memberships Pro.

 == Description ==

-Add the South African payment processing service Payfast as a gateway option for Paid Memberships Pro.
+Add the South African payment processing service MPesa as a gateway option for Paid Memberships Pro.

-[Payfast](https://www.payfast.io/) is a payments processing service for South Africans and South African websites.
+[MPesa](https://www.mpesa.io/) is a payments processing service for South Africans and South African websites.
 Their payment gateway offers a secure and instant transfer of money between online buyers and sellers.
 Merchants can accept funds from local and international customers from anywhere in the world in ZAR.

-Fees are charged per-transaction [according to this fee schedule](https://www.payfast.io/fees/) and there are no setup or monthly fees.
+Fees are charged per-transaction [according to this fee schedule](https://www.mpesa.io/fees/) and there are no setup or monthly fees.

 [youtube http://www.youtube.com/watch?v=aDjjSjmJ-j8]

 == Installation ==

 1. Make sure you have the Paid Memberships Pro plugin installed and activated.
-1. Upload the `pmpro-payfast` directory to the `/wp-content/plugins/` directory of your site.
+1. Upload the `pmpro-mpesa` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to Memberships -> Payment Settings in your WordPress dashboard to complete the Payfast settings.
+1. Go to Memberships -> Payment Settings in your WordPress dashboard to complete the MPesa settings.

 = Setup =
-1. Register and validate your account with Payfast: https://registration.payfast.io/.
+1. Register and validate your account with MPesa: https://registration.mpesa.io/.
-1. Log in to your Payfast account and select 'Settings' to retrieve your merchant details.
+1. Log in to your MPesa account and select 'Settings' to retrieve your merchant details.
 1. Log in to your WordPress dashboard and navigate to Memberships > Payment Settings.
-1. Set your "Payment Gateway" to "Payfast".
+1. Set your "Payment Gateway" to "MPesa".
 Fill out your merchant details and Security Passphrase (required in order to accept recurring payments).
 1. Set your currency to "South African Rand".
 1. Save your settings.